A lot of amplifiers are designed to have matching power tubes. Whether it’s for your guitar or audio application, power tubes need to be matched.

 Static Ip: The range of static amplifier current will be unstable.
 The consequences of the static Ip range changing are-

 - The output of the amplifier will be imbalanced.

-Dynamic Frequency: Change of frequency of the sound of the speaker.
-The consequences of dynamic frequency are-
+Dynamic Frequency: The consequences of dynamic frequency are-

 - Conductance varies from tube to tube